scientific-python/specs/spec-0004/index.md

 access their work will be broadcasted through the broad exposure of Scientific Python.
 This could be abused to publish malicious packages.

-Once a project has chosen the person or persons who they wish to serve as adminstrators for the nightly wheels, those person(s) should create an account on https://anaconda.org and share the resulting usernames with the project.
+A project's chosen administrators should each create an account on https://anaconda.org and share their usernames with the project.
-We suggest that each project have at least 2 representatives for redundancy and to ensure that the pool of administrators is sufficiently broad and representative of the underlying community.
+To increase resilience, we suggest that each project have at least two administrators.

 You (as an admin) can then generate a personal access token at https://anaconda.org/[user]/settings/access.